achp-project/cultural-heritage/periodo-projects/README.md

 # Arches cultural periods to PeriodO temporal gazetteer

-The aim is to export Arches cultural periods, and subperiods, as new entries in the temporal gazetteer [PeriodO](https://perio.do/en/) [^4].
+Our goal is to export Arches cultural periods, and subperiods, as new entries in PeriodO in an automated way.

+## PeriodO

+[PeriodO](https://perio.do/en/) is a temporal gazetteer.
 In PeriodO, each period is composed of:
 - a duration (`start` and `stop`)
 - a geographical extension (`spatialCoverage`)
 - an authority (`authorities`)